How Much Should My Child Be Eating?

 - Milk is food.
 If kids are drinking a ton of milk or juice, they aren’t going to be hungry because they are getting the nutrients from their drinks and their stomachs are full.

 - Don’t make a big deal out of eating.
 They are less likely to want to eat if it is making you emotional.
 Just offer them food and don’t worry if they don’t eat.
 They will eat when they need to.
+And remember if they are picky eaters, there are a lot of reasons for that, so don’t stress, you’ll figure it out.

 - Don’t feed them a lot of snacks.
 Giving kids a few crackers or cookies may fill them up and make them avoid more nutritious foods at mealtime.
 Fresh fruits and vegetables are great snacks that aren’t too filling.